edocbuhtig/tableau-integration-reactjs/README.md

-## Tableau worksheet integration inside Reactjs web app
+## How to add Salesforce Tableau in Reactjs

 ## Screenshot